|

 This is at the direction of the EPA with the intent to reduce the level copper

 and lead that is leached from the household plumbing.
-No Fluoride added to the
+No Fluoride is added to

 |